hackforla/CivicTechJobs/CONTRIBUTING.md

 This guide outlines the environmental setup, and steps when working on an issue and creating a PR.
 Feel free to use the table of contents to jump to specific sections of this guide.

+## If you are ever stuck or need clarification

+You can contact our team members and schedule a pair programming session with one of our developers.
+All of us have been through these steps, and am more than happy to help.
+By helping you, we can better improve our documentation and ensure the continual growth of this project!

 ## Required Downloads

 Git - [Windows](https://git-scm.com/download/win) - [macOS](https://git-scm.com/download/mac) - [Linux/Unix](https://git-scm.com/download/linux)